 OGGM-Edu Glaciology Lab 1: What Makes a Glacier?

 This is a three-part class or lab activity that challenges students to define what a glacier is, how it differs from other parts of the cryosphere (such as sea ice), and what kinds of glaciers there are in the world.
 Part 1 (30-40 minutes) is a gallery walk activity for students to define a glacier and then test their definitions on example images.
 Part 2 (15-20 minutes) invites students to explore different types of glaciers found around the world through the OGGM-Edu Glacier Gallery app.
-Part 3 (15 minutes) is a debrief in the form of a mini-lecture, for which we provide the slides.
+Part 3 (15 minutes) is a debrief in the form of a mini-lecture, for which we provide all the slides.

 I use this activity in an undergraduate elective course on glaciology, similar to the mixed-level MSc/BSc glaciology courses taught at several universities.
 Students are mostly majors in geology, geography, Earth science, physics, or mathematics.
 A similar activity has also been used as an indoor preparation for field trip activities for high school students in Austria.